 Fruit/berries, nuts, chocolate chips, or any other add-ins you like – optional

 Dry mix: Whisk together all ingredients, and store in an airtight container in a dry place for up to several months (or to the expiration date of your baking powder, whichever comes first).
 I like stick a label to the side with directions for preparing, so I don’t have to remember any measurements.

 To make: Beat the eggs and stir together all wet ingredients.
-Add to the dry ingredients, and mix until just combined (don’t worry about lumps!).
+Add to the dry ingredients, and mix until just combined (don’t worry if there are some lumps, try not to over-mix).
 If you’re using any fruit, nuts, or other add-ins, mix them in at the end.
 Lightly grease a pan or griddle over medium-high heat, and pour the batter in 1/4-1/2 cup amounts.
 Watch for bubbles to break on the surface of the pancake, then flip and cook on the second side until lightly browned.
 Finished pancakes can be kept warm in an oven preheated to it’s lowest temperature until ready to serve.
 Serve with butter, syrup, fresh berries, powdered sugar, etc.

 Having a good basic pancake mix on hand is great for busy mornings, but on the weekends I’m perfectly happy to take my time, especially if it means making something a bit decadent.
 Whipping the eggwhites for these is an extra little step that is well worth the effort, and a dollop of ricotta in the batter adds a whole ‘nother level of lusciousness.
 I chose to top mine with honey instead of syrup, because I like the way honey and lemon and blueberries play together.
 Maple syrup, agave, or a bit of powdered sugar would do fine as well.